Updated: Jul 15

-Did you ever wondered how loyalty cards work?
+Did you ever wonder how loyalty cards work?
 What are the benefits for the customer and the supermarket?

 Loyalty cards are a great way for supermarkets to get to know their customers.
 They can offer you rewards and incentives based on your personal shopping patterns to try to retain your loyalty and stop you going to their competitors.